Folded-Structures-Lab/timber-as/docs/tutorial-3.md

 N_{d,c} = \phi k_1 k_4 k_6 k_{12} f_c A_c
 $$

-The stability factor $k_{12}$ (Ref.
+The stability factor for lateral bucking under compression $k_{12}$ (Ref.
 Cl 3.3.3) accounts for the potential of buckling failure about $x$ or $y$ axes.
 Thus, *timberas* evaluates stability and compressive capacity about both axes, using then then minimum as the governing design compressive capacity:
 $$
 N_{d,cx} = \phi k_1 k_4 k_6 k_{12,x} f_c A_c
 $$